MadridistaPL/MadridistaPL/README.md

 Future Full-stack Developer
 ---------------------------

-I am looking for my first job in IT.
+I am looking for my first IT job.
 I am highly motivated, willing to learn and improve my qualifications.
 I am currently focusing on JavaScript.

 * 🌍  I'm based in Kraków
 * ✉️  You can contact me at [iggor018@gmail.com](mailto:iggor018@gmail.com)